These soft & chewy Reese’s Pieces Cookies are a peanut butter lover’s dream! Make in one bowl, no mixer required!

 Melissa says

-So happy to hear you all loved this recipe, Lisa!
-Thank you so much for taking the time to leave a review and for participating in the monthly baking challenge!
+I'm so glad you loved this recipe, Ami!
+Thank you so much for leaving a review and for participating in the monthly baking challenge!